You can customize how panels display and how data flows into the panel.

 To open the Panel Preferences dialog box, click the Panel Preferences icon in the upper right corner of the panel.

 The options available here will change depending on the type of panel selected.
 For Table, the Panel Preferences dialog box lets you set the number of rows displayed, the table's style, and whether or not the table scrolls, among other options.

-Each frame gets its input from one stream, view, or table and displays it using the selected panel.
+Each panel gets its input from one stream, view, or table.
 There are separate preferences for how the frame reads its input and for whatever panel is selected.

 To set input preferences:

 Click the Configure Input Preferences Icon The Input Preferences dialog box opens.
 You can configure input preferences in four main categories:

 Once you configure preferences, click Update.
 You can change preferences at any time.

 The nature of streaming data means that it continually updates.
 This means that dashboards always display a subset of the data emitted from your source, such as "all failed logins from the last minute" or "all buses speeding over the past hour."

 We use the term data window to refer to how s-Dashboard displays data in terms of time.
 (Some dashboards can only display one row at a time.)
 The data window can be a fixed number ("20 rows"), a fixed number per category ("20 rows for each department") a fixed time period ("every hour on the hour"), a sliding time period ("all data from the last sixty minutes").